pietervdvn/MapComplete/Docs/Layers/advertising.md

 The question is `Wich is the reference number?` *Reference number is {ref}* is shown if `ref` is set

+### historic

+The question is `Is this sign for a business that no longer exists or no longer being maintained?`

+ -  *This is a historic advertisement sign (an advertisement for a business that no longer exists or a very old sign with heritage value)* is shown if with <a href='https://wiki.openstreetmap.org/wiki/Key:historic' target='_blank'>historic</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:historic%3Dadvertising' target='_blank'>advertising</a>
+ -  *This advertisement sign has no historic value (the business still exists and has no heritage value)* is shown if with historic=

 ### leftover-questions